 Celebration of the Feast of the Nativity of John the Baptist goes back at least a millennium and a half.
-At the Council of Agde, it mentions the feast in 506 AD in its list of festivals.
-Most saints’ festivals are tied to their death, but John’s is an exception, being tied to his birth.
+The Council of Agde mentions the feast in 506 AD in its list of festivals.
+Most saints’ festivals are tied to their death, but John’s is an exception, being connected to his birth.

 This famous painting of John the Baptist at left by Leonardo da Vinci, believed to be his last painting, hangs in the Louvre Museum in Paris.

 Who was St John the Baptist?

 John the Baptizer (he wasn’t a member of the Baptist denomination) was a contemporary of Jesus and the son of Jesus’ mother’s sister Elizabeth, making him Jesus’ cousin.
-As John grew up he became a prophet in the tradition of Old Testament prophets.
+As John grew up, he became a prophet in the tradition of Old Testament prophets.
 No prophet had been recorded since the time of Malachi some 400 years earlier, at the end of the Old Testament canon.
-His ministry attracted large crowds and his message, in preparation for the coming of the Messiah, was:
+His ministry attracted large crowds, and his message, in preparation for the coming of the Messiah, was:

 “Repent, for the kingdom of Heaven is at hand.”

 He operated along the Jordan River in the province of Judea some 2,000 years ago.
-When people responded to his call for repentance he baptized them in the Jordan River.
+When people responded to his call for repentance, he baptized them at the Jordan River.

-Notably, he baptized Jesus when he came to the river, at which time the Gospel tells us the heavens opened and the Spirit of God was seen descending like a dove, and the voice of God was heard to say:
+Notably, he baptized Jesus when he came to the river, at which time the Gospel of Matthew tells us the heavens opened, the Spirit of God was seen descending like a dove, and the voice of God was heard to say: